kriasoft/SPA-Seed.Front-end/README.md

 ```
 .
-├── bower_components            # 3rd party libraries used in the app
 ├── build                       # A compiled version of the app
 ├── docs                        # Documentation files
 ├── node_modules                # Node.js dev tools and utilities